Happy-Coders-Private-Limited/Wordpress-MSG91-OTP/readme.txt

 == Changelog ==

 = 1.7 =
-* Added WhatsApp Send OTP support
+* Feature: Added support for sending OTPs via WhatsApp.
+* Tweak: Improved UI and clarity on the settings pages.
-* Minor bug fixes and improvements
+* Fix: General bug fixes and performance improvements.

 = 1.6 =
-* Minor bug fixes and improvements
+* Fix: Minor bug fixes and overall improvements for better performance and stability.

 = 1.5 =
-* Added SMS notification for:
-  - New user registration
-  - Order placed
-  - Order shipped
-  - Order completed
-  - Cart cronjob (abandoned cart)
+* Feature: Added automated SMS notifications for New User Registration, Order Placed, Order Shipped, Order Completed, and Abandoned Cart.
-* Enhanced admin settings UI
+* Tweak: Enhanced admin settings UI for managing new transactional SMS features.
-* Minor bug fixes and improvements
+* Fix: Minor bug fixes and improvements.

 = 1.0.0 =
-* Initial release with OTP login features and MSG91 integration
+* Initial release with OTP login features (full-screen and popup) and core MSG91 integration.

 == Upgrade Notice ==

-= 1.6 =
+= 1.7 =
-Recommended update: Minor bug fixes and overall improvements for better performance and stability.
+This version adds WhatsApp OTP support!
+After updating, please visit the settings page to configure the new WhatsApp options if you wish to use this feature.